Ameer-eng/Math/README.md

 # Math
-This repository contains some mathematics presentations, notes, and solved homeworks.
+This repository contains some mathematics presentations, notes, and solved exercises.